Passafire: Tours

-Musical Style
+Musical style

 While earlier work mostly fits within the reggae-rock genre, the band's sound has taken on many forms since their self-titled release.
 Elements such as intricate lead guitar and unexpected instrumental breakdowns are reminiscent of progressive rock.
 This and other alternative influences are evident as early as their 2007 release, Submersible.
 In 2011, Start from Scratch explored more organic textures that touched on folk rock.
 The use of banjos, mandolins, acoustic guitar, and melodica (most notably on the album's title track, performed by new member Mike DeGuzman) were a temporary shift in sound that would influence later releases.

+Other projects

+In the fall of 2023, Passafire collaborated with Wise Man Brewing in Winston-Salem, North Carolina for a West Coast Pilsner Style Lager called "Stash Pils'" named after their single, "Stash".
+It's a "classic brew giving it a fresh spin" by dry-hopping it with Citra and Mosaic hops.